 The 1989 team is generally acknowledged as Batley’s finest ever side and the trophies won that year justifies that tag.
 The class of 1989 comprised of David Dove (Captain), David Lovell, Bob Cooper, Elliott Noble, David Bruce, John Prentice, Paul Heaton, Richard Sidle, Tim Rukin, Neil Harrison, Paul Wilman.

-Another star player of the era was Indian Samir Dighe who scored 1,081 runs in 1991 to top the League Batting Averages- the second successive season Batley enjoyed that honour.
+Another star player of the era was Indian Samir Dighe, above, who scored 1,081 runs in 1991 to top the League Batting Averages- the second successive season Batley enjoyed that honour.
 He was a right-handed batsman and a wicketkeeper who was a late entry to Test cricket during the 1999–2000 season, at which time he was 31 years of age.
-On the final day of the Third Test against Australia in Chennai, Dighe made an unbeaten 22 on debut, after a collapse during the run-chase, guiding the Indians in securing a historic 2-1 series win.
+On the final day of the Third Test against in , Dighe made an unbeaten 22 on debut, after a collapse during the run-chase, guiding the Indians in securing a historic 2-1 series win.

 Progress was made off the field when Yorkshire cricketer Martyn Moxon opened the new pavilion at Batley CC in 1993.
 However, time was spent in the Second Division before they were promoted in 1995 under captain Dale Burns when they took top spot.
 Burns was an Australian who played good class club cricket in his native country.
 The momentum continued in 1996 when they finished runners-up in the top flight.

 However, in 1997 they could only muster three wins in a season they just managed to scrape to safety.
 Although Steve Bourne was the top batter with 558 runs it was S Linton who had a season to remember.
 Linton scored 451 runs, including an unbeaten 117 against Gildersome, and a tally of 55 wickets with the ball.
 His best returns were 6-47 v Gomersal and 6-38 v Woodlands.